BoxedBrain/pws-docs/docs/installation/index.md

 - Port 443 HTTPS to access the webserver from the client (incoming)
 - Port 11016 for communication to the application server (outgoing)
-- Port 11018 für die Echtzeitaktualisierung (outgoing)
+- Port 11018 for the real-time update (outgoing)

 ### Client